sourcecred/template-instance/README.md

 policy.
 The values you use for your community depend on whether you want to optimize for more immediate short term action, or for long term incentive alignment, but we recommend using a blend of both.

+### Low-level CLI
+If you want to go deeper, you can access lower-level commands in the sourcecred CLI in the form of: `yarn sourcecred <command>`.
+For a list of what's available, and what each command does, run `yarn sourcecred help`.

 ### Publishing on GitHub pages

 Once you've got the instance configured to your satisfaction (see instructions on plugins below),